 Oddly enough, I also had terrible bouts of ear infections and would be laid out, two weeks at a time, with my ears aching.

 As I grew older and found it hard to breathe, I wondered if I had asthma.
 My lungs felt that congested.

 One absolute: my eczema made an appearance off and on for years.
-As I grew older, it somehow gravitated to my fingers and hands, between my toes and behind my ears--again, the most tender areas.
-It even came UNDER my fingernails.
+As I grew older, it somehow gravitated to my fingers and hands, between my toes and behind my ears—again, the most tender areas.
+It even appeared under my fingernails.
 Talk about torment.
 I knew somehow that something had to be triggering it.